 Your investments will help us get to the next stage – delivering our iPhone version, funding initial user growth, and generating the metrics that VCs require for our future rounds.

 Want to help ensure our success?
 Become a brand ambassador.
 Tell 20 people to tell 20 people.
 Then we can win together!

-This is an offering of Common in nFlate, Inc., which must raise at least $10,000 by May 15, 2017 at 4:00pm ET.
-If the offering doesn't reach its target, then your money will be refunded.
-The offering can issue additional securities to raise up to $99,999, its maximum.
+This is an offering of Common, under registration exemption 4(a)(6), in nFlate, Inc..
+This offering must raise at least $10,000 by May 15, 2017 at 4:00pm ET.
+If this offering doesn’t reach its target, then your money will be refunded. nFlate may issue additional securities to raise up to $99,999, the offering’s maximum.

 If the offering is successful at raising the maximum amount, then the company’s implied valuation after the offering (sometimes called its post-money valuation) will be:

 4,071,428 shares × $1.40 per share = $5,699,999 implied valuation